abetusk/2d/ellemal/notes.md

 Sayings
 ---

-* Please don't stop loving me (el wire, block font)
+* please don't stop loving me (el wire, block font)
 * shit (el wire)
-* There's a voice in my head that says I'm better off dead
+* there's a voice in my head that says I'm better off dead
-* Too late to die young
+* too late to die young
 * as above, so below
-* witch bitch
 * live fast, live forever
+* bee witch
 * witch cat
 * couture baisse
+* nothing you treasure will last forever
+* everything you love will one day die
+* living in the future
+* I can't sleep
+* let's roll
+* now comes the mystery
+* the comedy is finished
+* tragically mortal
+* back in no time
+* I love you all
+* papa, I hate you
+* more light
+* nothing more
+* order for the spider is chaos for the fly
+* we can love and forgive our heretics
+* ruled by reason
+* hello friend
+* longing for night
+* citizen dark
+* night show
+* midnight show
+* kiss the night

 Sizes
 ---